 Equipment: Basketball, portable basketball hoop, sticky tape.
+Drill:

 An alternative to this drill is to set up the hoop so the wall is on the side of the court.
 As the player dribbles towards the hoop they pass to a target, which is now further away from the hoop, regather the ball and make a jump shot.

 Equipment: Basketball, portable basketball hoop, sticky tape or 5 markers.
+Drill:

 For more basketball drills check out Simple Basketball Drills For Kids

 Equipment: Cricket bat, cricket or tennis ball, stocking.
+Drill:

 Equipment: Tennis racket, tennis ball, sticky tape.
+Drill:

 The idea is to start slow and make sure you’re clearing the net but not by too much.
 Keep focusing on hitting the targets until you are hitting them regularly then try to increase the speed and intensity of your shots.

 Equipment: Soccer ball, sticky tape Soccer is another easy sport to practice at home by yourself.
 Like the previous tennis drills, we will be using tape to mark out passing targets and a goal on a concrete wall.
 Though with soccer, we don’t need a concrete surface as well.

 These simple sports drills will help to build up the core skill of the respective sports such as hand eye coordination, passing shooting, technique and accuracy.
 If your child starts to get bored with solo practices (which they surely will), you can enrol them in a holiday sports camp, which are run by professional coaches, and have star guest appearances.
 They’ll also get to make new friends and learn more advanced skills and game strategies in a fun, encouraging environment.
 Find an Australian camp near you.